pulumi/docs/content/docs/tutorials/aws/aws-ts-slackbot.md

 ---
 title: "Create a Slackbot for Posting Mention Notifications | TypeScript"
-h1: "Create a Slackbot for Posting Mention Notifications"
+h1: "Create a Slackbot for Posting Mention Notifications"
-linktitle: "Create a Slackbot for Posting Mention Notifications"
+linktitle: "Create a Slackbot for Posting Mention Notifications"
 no_edit_this_page: true
 ---